debberson/PolyMac/README.md

 # PolyMac

 Open-source, Mac-native polygraph and kymograph software.
-Streams live respiration, galvanic skin response (GSR), and pulse data from Arduino-connected sensors into a real-time SwiftUI strip-chart recorder — built because no open-source polygraph software exists for Apple devices.
+Streams live respiration, galvanic skin response (GSR), and pulse data from Arduino-connected sensors into a real-time SwiftUI strip-chart recorder.
+Built cuz no open-source polygraph software exists for Apple devices.

-> **Status:** 🚧 early work in progress.
+> **Status:** its an early work in progress.
 Hardware is still being sourced and no firmware/app code has been written yet.
 This README describes the planned shape of the project and will be updated as pieces land.

 ## Disclaimer

-This is a recreational and educational hobby project, **not** a validated lie-detection device.
-Polygraph-style measurements (respiration, skin conductance, pulse) are not scientifically reliable indicators of truthfulness, and nothing in this repo should be used to make real judgments about anyone.
-It's built for fun, curiosity, and learning electronics/software — treat it the same way you'd treat a party game, not a forensic tool.
+This is a recreational and educational hobby project, **not** a validated and lab-tested lie detection device.
+Polygraph-style measurements (respiration, skin conductance, pulse) are not concrete indicators of truthfulness, and nothing in this repo should be used to make real judgments about anyone.
+It's mainly built for fun, curiosity, and learning electronics/software.
+Please treat it the same way you'd treat a party game, not as a forensics tool.

 ## How it works